Inclusive Revenue Models: Give a Boost to Sanitation Entrepreneurs!

 - Jan Willem Rosenboom, Bill & Melinda Gates Foundation

 - Vipul Kumar, Ennovent India Advisors

 14:15 Brief overview of existing revenue models; what works and does not work and a successful example from a different sector to jump start the discussion

-14:45 Introduction of ‘your favourite hangout’ set-up with five models
+14:45 Introduction of ‘your favorite hangout’ set-up with five models

-14:50 Participants visit their favourite hangout to explore and discuss:
+14:50 Participants visit their favorite hangout to explore and discuss: